Part 2

 But soon the day would come when a younger male would tear out his throat.

-Or perhaps it be the jaws of a predator or the horns of a great beast.
+Perhaps it be the jaws of a predator or the horns of a great beast.

 Such a death would be welcome, of course—but only when the time was appropriate.